Midawek/ARC9-Sticker-Pack-Maker/README.md

 - `TBA` Options for holographic and etc only in GUI

 ## License
-[ARC9] Sticker Pack Maker++ falls under GPL-3.0 Licensing TL;DR: You are free to use, fork, redistribute the project as you wish.
-In commercial use you need to disclose the use of SPM++, I won't go after commisions.
+[ARC9] Sticker Pack Maker++ falls under GPL-3.0 Licensing<br>
+TL;DR: You are free to use, fork, redistribute the project as you wish.
+In commercial use you need to disclose the use of SPM++, I won't go after commisions. <br>
-I remain the full right to DMCA the product you provide if needed (if you used this project, not a fork) Besides, a little credit won't hurt ;3
+I remain the full right to DMCA the product you provide if needed (if you used this project, not a fork)<br>
+Besides, a little credit won't hurt ;3

 ## Instruction for CLI version